iArcanic/iss-cw/docs/report/iss-report.md

     backend=default_backend())
 ```

-A new encryptor is created from the previous initialised cipher object.
+A new encryptor is created from the cipher object.
 This will perform the necessary encryption for the given `data`.

 ```python
 encryptor = cipher.encryptor()
 ```

-To actually create the cipher text, the newly created `encryptor` will take the plain text input of `data` and returns the corresponding cipher text with the chosen encryption settings from the `cipher` variable.
-The `encryptor.finalize()` method finalises the process, ensuring that any remaining data within the internal bugger of the `encryptor` is also processed and included within the cipher text output.
+To create the cipher text, the `encryptor` will take the plain text input of `data` and returns the corresponding cipher text with the chosen encryption settings from the `cipher` variable.
+The `encryptor.finalize()` method finalises the process, ensuring that any remaining data within the internal buffer of the `encryptor` is included within the cipher text output.

 ```python
 ciphertext = encryptor.update(data) + encryptor.finalize()
 ```

-The final, true form of the cipher text is returned, as a concatenation of the initialisation vector and the newly generated cipher text.
+The final cipher text is returned as a concatenation of the initialisation vector and the newly generated cipher text.
 This will be required in the decryption process (see [2.3.2](#232-decryption)).

 ```python
 return iv + ciphertext